 A responsible alcohol program and policy respects people as adults who have their own value systems and their own issues and the ability to make choices for themselves.

-If you are ready to take responsibility and to take action to minimize the harms you’re your alcohol use may cause to yourself or others then please visit our homepage at http://hamsnetwork.org.
+If you are ready to take responsibility and to take action to minimize the harms your alcohol use may cause to yourself or others then please visit the HAMS homepage.
 There you will find practical and hands-on strategies to help you develop more responsible drinking habits.
 Whether you choose a goal of safer drinking, reduced drinking, or quitting, HAMS offers support, information, and practical strategies to help you to succeed.

 HAMS does not accept the disease theory--we believe that anyone over the age of 3 is responsible for what they put into their own mouths.
 Statements like "Harm reduction does not work for the 'true alcoholic' who must abstain" are both bogus and irresponsible.
 Perfect abstinence can be attained by a few but harm reduction strategies are available to anyone.
 The people who need harm reduction strategies the most are precisely those people who are failed by AA.
 Research shows that AA works well for people who need to be told what to do (Poldrugo and Forti, 1988), regardless of how much or how little these people drink.
 Research shows that AA works poorly for people of independent spirit, also regardless of how much or how little these people drink.